The Battlefield Promotion

 A battlefield promotion (or field promotion) is an advancement in military rank that occurs while deployed in combat.
 A standard field promotion is advancement from current rank to the next higher rank; a "jump-step" promotion is advancement from current rank to a rank above the next highest.1

-Consider the following scenario:
+Consider this all-too-familiar scenario:

 > Jane: Hey John, did you hear about Jack's promotion?